martendo/cookie-shooter-gb/README.md

 ## How to Play
 You're a spaceship flying through space with cookies coming at you!
-Press the A button to shoot a missile and get points for blasting a cookie.
+Press the A button to shoot a laser and get points for blasting a cookie.
 Try not to get hit by the cookies, though; you can only take 3 hits!

 ### Controls